Greenhouse gases

 Aerosol Events in Indo-Gangetic Plain (India)

-• This impressive collection of images, pictures between during 12 days, from 31st October to 11th November 2025, the evolution of the atmospheric condition in the Indo-Gangetic Plain.
-It is clearly visible some of the major aerosol sources (from New Delhi to Calcutta).
-The aerosols, showing a very pronounced polarized signature, are a mixture of smoke from cropland fires and anthropogenic pollution.
+• This impressive collection of images, covering 12 days, from 31st October to 11th November 2025, illustrates the evolution of atmospheric conditions over the Indo-Gangetic Plain.
+Major aerosol sources are clearly visible, extending from New Delhi to Calcutta.
+The aerosols, characterized by a strong polarized signature, represent a mixture of smoke from cropland fires and anthropogenic pollution.

 Desert dust wall from Algeria to Canary Islands